 Trang: I don’t think so.
 I think they just stuck me in there from high school.

 Once Trang was placed into the Honors track, she began taking her schoolwork more seriously, spending more time doing her homework, and studying hard for tests to keep up with her high-achieving peers.
-Trang graduated with a GPA above 4.0 and was admitted to all the UC schools to which she applied.
+Trang graduated with a GPA above 4.0 and was admitted to all the University of California schools to which she applied.

 Perhaps one of the most egregious cases of the symbolic capital accorded to Asian students is that of Angela, a 23-year-old, second-generation Vietnamese woman who described herself as “not very intelligent” and recalls nearly being held back in the second grade.
 By her account,